dspace-group/simphera-reference-architecture-aws/README.md

 The following figure shows the main resources used for SIMPHERA product:
 ![SIMPHERA Reference Architecture for AWS](AWSSimpheraReferenceArchitecture.svg)

-The following figure shows the main resources used for SIMPHERA product:
+The following figure shows the main resources used for IVS product:
 ![IVS Reference Architecture for AWS](AWSIVSReferenceArchitecture.svg)

 The main building brick of the Cloud product reference architecture for AWS is the Amazon EKS cluster.